Greece admits veering from bailout obligations

 ($1 = 0.7994 euros)

-(Additional reporting by Deepa Babington and Tatiana Fragou, Writing by Matt Robinson, Editing by Michael Roddy)
+(Additional reporting by Deepa Babington and Tatiana Fragou,; Writing by Matt Robinson; Editing by John Stonestreet)